ESAF Small Finance Bank

-ESAF Small Finance Bank (formerly known as ESAF Microfinance and Investments Pvt.
-Ltd.) is an Indian small finance bank providing banking services and small loans to the underbanked.
-It was founded as a small finance bank in March 2017.
-ESAF Microfinance started its operations as an NGO in 1992 as Evangelical Social Action Forum.
-Before becoming a bank, ESAF was a non-banking finance company and microfinance institution (NBFC-MFI), licensed by the Reserve Bank of India (RBI) and headquartered in Thrissur city of Kerala.
+ESAF Small Finance Bank (formerly known as ESAF Microfinance and Investments) is an Indian small finance bank headquartered in Thrissur, Kerala, providing banking services and small loans to the underbanked.
+Having started its operations as an NGO in 1992 under the name of Evangelical Social Action Forum, ESAF Microfinance was a non-banking finance company and microfinance institution (NBFC-MFI), licensed by the Reserve Bank of India (RBI).
+It became a small finance bank in March 2017 and started operating in January 2018.

 History and operations

 On 11 March 1992, K. Paul Thomas, along with Mereena Paul and a few friends, started ESAF in a small house in Mannuthy named Little.
 Jacob Samuel, one of the co-founders, coined the name ESAF, which is an acronym for Evangelical Social Action Forum.
 At inception, ESAF had five life members, seven annual members and eight honorary members.
 ESAF society was registered under the Travancore Cochin Literary, Scientific and Charitable Societies Registration Act.
 The initial president was Itty Mathew; J. Danabai was the vice president, Thomas was the secretary, supported by Samuel as joint secretary and Arun Ramakrishnan as treasurer.

-ESAF started lending in 1995 as the first microfinance company in Kerala.
+ESAF started providing interest free loans in 1995 as one of the first microfinance institutions in the country and the first microfinance company in Kerala.
 It became ESAF Small Finance Bank after receiving the first banking license in Kerala since independence.

 On 17 March 2017, Pinarayi Vijayan, the Chief Minister of Kerala officially inaugurated ESAF Small Finance Bank at Thrissur, Kerala.
 By August 2017, the bank had 3,750 employees, 284 branches, and a presence in 11 states.